vidyasagar1793/Face-recognition-with-warning-system/README.md

 ## Features

-- **Real-time Face Detection:** The system employs advanced face detection techniques to identify unenrolled faces in real-time.
+ **Real-time Face Detection:** The system employs advanced face detection techniques to identify unenrolled faces in real-time.

-- **Image Capture:** Once an unauthorized face is detected, the system captures an image swiftly, ensuring a visual record of the incident.
+ **Image Capture:** Once an unauthorized face is detected, the system captures an image swiftly, ensuring a visual record of the incident.

-- **Secure Storage:** Captured images and timestamps are securely stored in a database, providing a reliable repository for monitoring and analysis.
+ **Secure Storage:** Captured images and timestamps are securely stored in a database, providing a reliable repository for monitoring and analysis.

-- **Proactive Monitoring and Alert Generation:** The system actively monitors for unauthorized access attempts.
+ **Proactive Monitoring and Alert Generation:** The system actively monitors for unauthorized access attempts.
 If a breach is detected, it generates alerts to notify relevant authorities or security personnel.

-- **Resource for Analysis and Investigation:** The stored data serves as a valuable resource for in-depth analysis and investigation in the event of security breaches, enabling a proactive response.

 ## Installation